 Specialty napkins.... personalized menus..... and a fabulous table runner -- great details to add to your Thanksgiving table.
-Here I used the Shindig Parties TO GO Thanksgiving Collection papers to mat my menu.
+Here I used the Amanda's Parties TO GO Thanksgiving Collection papers to mat my menu.
 I typed a menu in Word and printed it onto white cardstock.
 Next, I cut it out and put it over the decorative paper from the Thanksgiving collection and then added some ribbon and a 2" logo from the collection.
-I have a full tutorial here.
+There is a full tutorial here.

 For the napkins, I used inexpensive natural colored muslin, some ribbon, brown lace and a few embellishments that I found on the jewelry making aisle at Hobby Lobby.
 A project well worth a few hours time -- simply beautiful.

 And my favorite, the table runner, I made with burlap and corn husks.
 Yes, you heard me right.
 Corn Husks.
 That's not a ruffle -- well, not a fabric one anyway!
 It's a corn husk ruffle.
 Simple and inexpensive, too.
 I'm planning to have a tutorial later in the week so check back if you'd like to make one of your own.